amejiarosario/amejiarosario.github.io/source/_drafts/2016-10-01-Angular-2-Tutorial-Create-a-CRUD-App-with-Angular-CLI-and-TypeScript.md

 # CRUD Functionality

-For enabling the create-read-update-delete functionality we are going to be modifying mostly three files:
+For enabling the create-read-update-delete functionality, we are going to be modifying three files:

 - src/app/todo/todo.**service**.ts
 - src/app/todo/todo.**component**.ts